By Natalia Yurevich

 I am getting towards fifty.
-I am feeling that women in their 40s and 50s often become much more comfortable in their skin – we are worrying less what other people think about us, we are more tuned to what we need and what we do not need.
+I feel that women in their 40s and 50s often become much more comfortable in their skin – we are worrying less what other people think about us, we are more tuned to what we need and what we do not need.

 I think my age might be helping me to feel more successful.

-Having a meditation practice can help to calm our mind, so we are in a better state to make good decisions about ourselves, and good decisions help us to work toward success.
+Having a meditation practice can help to calm our Mind, so we are in a better state to make the right decisions about ourselves.
+And good decisions help us work toward success.

 That is how it works.

-Do you have any advice how to find what practice works for us?
+What’s your advice on how to find what self-compassion and mindfulness practice works for us?

 These things are very personal to us.
-There are so many different ways of practicing.
+There are so many different ways of practicing Self-Compassion and Mindfulness.
 It does not have to be something exotic and special.

-A client of mine told me how she really enjoys having dinner with her husband.
-They hold hands when they have dinner and they talk about their day.
+A client of mine told me how she enjoys having dinner with her husband.
+They hold hands when they have dinner, and they talk about their day.

 If you have something like that, treat it as a practice.

-Do some research, learn what is viable for you, think what nurtures you and find sacredness in what you are already doing.
-I think we need to give ourselves permission to experiment.
+Do some research, learn what is viable for you, think what nurtures you, and find sacredness in what you are already doing.
+I think we need to permit ourselves to experiment.

 What do the first 60-90 minutes of your day look like?